jbladant/ORCA2-demonstrator/Paleo_Earth.md

 ```

 Should you have the necessary forcing files for PISCES, simply add them to the EXPTEST folder as other forcings and set the ln_top flag to true to re-activate the biogeochemistry.

+You now have everything to run the simulation.
+Depending on your local HPC, building the main batch job may differ.
+Ask friends or look into the HPC documentation on how to do this.

+### After the run

+To be edited...